sdnfv/openNetVM/docs/loadbalancer/index.rst

 Testing The Load Balancer with iPerf (recommended):
 -----------------

-- iPerf is a simple packet-generation tool which allows for simple tests to confirm that the load balancer is properly distributing traffic.
+- iPerf is a simple packet-generation tool which we may use to confirm that the load balancer is properly distributing traffic.
 To run iPerf, perform the following:
  - In the terminal of both backend servers, execute the command :code:`iperf -s`.
 This will start a TCP server on each of the backend nodes.
  - Following, you may start the iPerf client on the client node using the command :code:`iperf -c <X.X.X.X>` where the IP to fill is the client-side port on the ONVM node.
  - At this point, you should notice traffic being sent from the client and being received by one of the two servers.
 If you run the client multiple times, you should observe that the traffic is being distributed across each of the backend nodes evenly.